 - have earned a baccalaureate degree,

-- be in good academic standing in the DVM program
+- be in good academic standing in the DVM program, and

 - meet the requirements for the MPH program at the UIC School of Public Health.

 Because applications for the joint program are considered early in the spring semester, students are encouraged to consult with the Office of Academic and Student Affairs and the director of the DVM-MPH program during the fall semester.
 Students may apply as late as the spring of their third year.

 Joint-degree students spend a minimum of two semesters in residence at the School of Public Health following the third or fourth years of the professional veterinary curriculum.
 Past experience suggests that most students will opt to finish their DVM studies prior to finishing the MPH degree in Chicago.

 It is not uncommon for students to complete all online courses, some of their field experience requirement, and the some of the capstone project during their veterinary curriculum prior to the academic year in Chicago, leaving approximately 21 hours of classwork to complete the MPH.
 Graduate DVM students, finishing the MPH degree in Chicago, have the opportunity to take elective courses in Chicago, in addition to required courses, and to work in private veterinary practices and other health agencies while completing the MPH program.

 Field Experience and Capstone Project

-Many of the externships that students participate in during their four years of the DVM curriculum qualify for field experience in the MPH program.
-Examples of these externships are the CDC senior epidemiology elective for fourth-year students as well as externships with the United States Department of Agriculture and other federal agencies.
-Work at a local health department usually qualifies as well.
+Many of the externships that students participate in during their four years of the DVM curriculum qualify for the field experience in the MPH program.
+Examples of these externships are the CDC senior epidemiology elective for fourth-year students, externships with the United States Department of Agriculture and other federal agencies, and working at a local health department.